Seiko Hashimoto takes over as Tokyo Olympic president - WHIZ News

 Kawabuchi quickly withdrew from further consideration.

 Hashimoto is not without her critics.
-A Japanese magazine in 2014 ran photographs of her embracing figure skater Daisuke Takahashi at a party during the Sochi Olympics, suggesting it was sexual harassment.
+A Japanese magazine in 2014 ran photographs of her kissing figure skater Daisuke Takahashi at a party during the Sochi Olympics, suggesting it was sexual harassment, or power harassment.
 She later apologized, and Takahashi said he did not feel harassed.

+“About my reckless actions, I feel regret for an action I took seven years ago,” she said when asked about it on Thursday.
+“Back then as well as today, I am still reflecting on myself and what I have done — and what it has evolved into.”

 Two other former Olympians were also reported to have been in the running for Mori’s job: Yasuhiro Yamashita, the president of the Japanese Olympic Committee who won gold in judo in 1984, and Mikako Kotani, who won two bronze medals in synchronized swimming at the 1988 Seoul Olympics.